Playback speed

 • Show you skill of environments with character images and a full detailed background.

 Publishers, editors and agents are looking to see your wide range of skill and that you can consistently draw a storyline.
 In the end, it doesn’t matter as much about the specifics as long as those skills are shown in your portfolio.
-I have a few new pieces I’ll work on before I start submitting for agents and I’m sure that as I submit I’ll get personalized feedback I can apply to continue to enhance my portfolio.

 Authors